andrewchambers/c/README.md

 # A better C compiler

 How?
-Unlike gcc and clang.
+Unlike gcc and clang...

 - Be fast.
 - Be lightweight.